DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 - Start typing **Break Rotator** and choose it when it becomes available
 > This is just another way to access those three values

+<br><br>

+### Setting values

+We're now successfully retreiving the values we need.
+Now we'll see about setting those values to better suit our needs.

 <br>

 - Select your *Reference* to **Floor** and duplicate it (**Ctrl+W**)